Mrbalwanek/its.all.a.lie/README.md

 This is one of my earlier web development projects.

-I'm currently improving its structure and code quality as part of my learning journey while keeping the original gameplay and ideas intact.
+I'm currently improving the project's code structure and overall quality while preserving the original gameplay and ideas that inspired it.